MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix.rst

     This function computes and plots the pair-correlation coefficient between the source and target variables.
-The results are visualized in form of a correlation matrix.
+The results are visualized in the form of a correlation matrix.
 To compute the correlations, the source and target variables have to be colocalized first (see :ref:`match`).
 The colocalization procedure relies on the tolerance parameters because they set the matching boundaries between the source and target datasets.
 Note the source has to be a single